knrd1/chatgpt/README.md

 10:35:59 < ChatGPT> Yes, I like IRC.
 It is a great way to communicate with people from around the world.

 ```
-If you set the model to "dalle", the ChatGPT IRC bot will return a shortened URL to the generated image:
+If you set the model to "dalle", the ChatGPT IRC Bot will return a shortened URL to the generated image:
 ```
 17:33:16 <@knrd1> ChatGPT: two horses dancing on the street 17:33:23 < ChatGPT> https://tinyurl.com/2hr5uf4w
 ```
 ### Model endpoint compatibility

-ChatGPT IRC bot can use three API endpoints.
+ChatGPT IRC Bot can use three API endpoints.

 Following models support endpoint /v1/chat/completions:
 ```